 Some of the side effects can be attributed to allergies and sensitive skin, but any products with the dirty dozen should be avoided.

 If you notice skin irritation, redness, itchiness, bumps, or burning, discontinue beard growth oil use and try another method.
-Here’s some other guides to check out:
+Here are some other guides to check out: